LED Flash & CalGnome

 - for the CalGnome

 If you are about to order a "CalGnome", please read the manual in detail.
-There are order options which can only be understood in context of the paper (jumper in power source wiring / logic sense of micro switches.
+There are order options which can only be understood in context of the paper (jumper in power source wiring / sense of logic of micro switches).

 The How2Soar flash is compatible with (has been fitted to) the following plane types: